-Independent Living Systems, LLC ("ILS" or "we") provides services to you and several health plans and their members, including Florida Community Care; ILS.
+Independent Living Systems, LLC ("ILS" or "we") provides services to several health plans and their members.
 We take very seriously the protection of the information entrusted to us in providing services.
 We are writing to let you know about an event that may have involved your personal information and/or protected health information.
 It is important to note that we have no evidence at this time that your information has been used in a wrong way, but we are sending this letter to tell you what happened, what information was potentially involved, what we have done and what you can do to address this situation.
 Please read this letter carefully, because it provides details about what happened and what we are doing about it.
 What Happened?